 Prioritising Infection Control

-The CEO highlights that the outbreak of the Covid-19 pandemic has demonstrated the value of paperless compliance.
+The CEO highlights that the outbreak of the pandemic has demonstrated the value of paperless compliance.
 “Anybody who manages an office building, an educational institution or a care home setting knows that having a technician in to examine a building will represent an infection risk.
 Right now, you just need to eliminate that risk.
 Infection control is one of the many reasons why we’ve seen such an increased uptake in digital approaches,” he explains, with business owner’s new responsibilities for keeping people safe increasing the need for such approaches.

 Cian argues that the larger a business may be and the more sites it occupies, the more difficult legal compliance can become.
 “By the time you’re at 15 or 20 buildings, you have tens of thousands of pages per quarter, and you’re just missing things.
 It’s very difficult to track that,” he shares.
 However, he admits that the development of products such as Safecility has brought compliance into the 21st century, immediately allowing companies to move into best practice.

-A key element of the new normal post Covid-19 will involve retraining and upskilling workers to deal with the effects of the virus.
+A key element of the new normal post pandemic will involve retraining and upskilling workers to deal with the effects of the virus.
 Indeed, Cian argues that training workers in the adoption of such technologies could have a significant impact, and the time for adopting digital compliance technologies has never been more appropriate.
 “Smart buildings have been around for years.
-SAfety compliance is the killer app here, and strong products will really increase the adoption rate.
+Safety compliance is the killer app here, and strong products will really increase the adoption rate.
 You may as well spend less to do a better job than spending more on checks, with all the risks that now come with it.”

 Compliance is Good for Business